 There might not be a really high cost of turning around and getting snow chains at a chain bank, but any doubling back is money straight out of your pocket (or your company’s pocket).
 So plan ahead.

 TireChainsRequired.com is a commercial website with whom we have no affiliation, but which has a list of tire chain laws by state.

 Although laws may vary by state, California DOT has a helpful resource on Guidelines for Chain Control as well as a very helpful set of chain requirements illustrations showing which tires must be chained on different vehicles.

 California DOT states furthermore regarding cables that they

 “are not as effective as link-type chain under severe conditions at higher elevations and steep grades for ‘big-rigs’ and may not be permitted depending on local conditions as determined by Caltrans.
 Whenever chain controls are posted over Donner Pass on Interstate 80, heavy trucks are usually required to have link-type chain on at least the main drive axle.”

 So a set of truck tire cables like the ones shown here will not work there.

 Truck snow cables simply don’t provide the “bite” that link chains do.

-This resource spells out the difference between tire cables and chains, two things in particular (probably with regard to passenger cars only):
+One resource used to spell out the difference between tire cables and chains, two things in particular (probably with regard to passenger cars only)(1):